GerardWassink/linux_goodies/README.md

 #### getnw
 This script will print the type of network.
 This will give the number after the IP address, i.e. '/24' in 'a.b.c.d/24' in a class C network.
+See for use the `getcl` script.

+#### getcl
+This script will print the type of network.
+This will be A, B, C or ?. '?' designates an unknown (exotic?) network typs.
 See for use the `lancheck` script.